DavidWells/easy-markdown/readme.md

 # Easy Markdown

+> TLDR; Write posts in WordPress using github flavored markdown without wanting to kill yourself.

 <img src="http://davidwells.io/wp-content/uploads/2016/05/easy-markdown-logo-300x110.png" alt="easy-markdown-logo" width="300" height="110" class="size-medium wp-image-5280" />

 Blogging about code in WordPress has historically been a **HUGE** pain in the ass.